freerange/site/soups/weeknotes/week-186.snip.markdown

 This week I finished off our first pass at the core of what will become the next version of [Harmonia][], the tool we use to manage tasks and chores within our company.
 This is one of the ideas that we're hoping other people might find useful.
 Alas there's not much to see beyond library code at the moment, but hopefully soon we'll be able to talk more about how it works.
 I think we have some really good ideas that I'm looking forward to sharing.

-<%= l('tom-ward', 'Tom') %> has spent some time working on a tool to wrangle [Unicorn](http://unicorn.bogomips.org/)s, since that's a problem that we've experienced both in our work with [GDS](http://digital.cabinetoffice.gov.uk), and in our own projects.
+[Tom](/tom-ward) has spent some time working on a tool to wrangle [Unicorn](http://unicorn.bogomips.org/)s, since that's a problem that we've experienced both in our work with [GDS](http://digital.cabinetoffice.gov.uk), and in our own projects.

-It's been another <%= l('mocha', 'Mocha') %> week for <%= l('james-mead', 'James M') %>, as he's been performing some very delicate refactoring that he's been working on for a few weeks.
+It's been another [Mocha](/mocha) week for [James M](/james-mead), as he's been performing some very delicate refactoring that he's been working on for a few weeks.
 Integrating with the idiosyncrasies of various test frameworks, particularly as they themselves evolve, requires a lot of effort -- perhaps more than the legions of Mocha users might realise.

-As <%= l('chris-roos', 'Chris') %> mentioned in <%= l('week-185', 'his notes last week') %>, he's been working on his bookmarking/research tool experiment [roosmarks](https://github.com/chrisroos/roosmarks), the development of which [you can follow on github](https://github.com/chrisroos/roosmarks/commits/master).
+As [Chris](/chris-roos) mentioned in [his notes last week](/week-185), he's been working on his bookmarking/research tool experiment [roosmarks](https://github.com/chrisroos/roosmarks), the development of which [you can follow on github](https://github.com/chrisroos/roosmarks/commits/master).

 Next week it's just Chris and I holding down the fort, as James M is competing in the [GP14 World Championship](http://gp14worlds.com/) (good luck James!), and Tom is on the first of two consecutive breaks, this one to Turkey.